Itinerary

 Advanced Open Water

 On the PADI Rescue diver course, you are trained how to look out for the danger singes of distressed divers.
-The rescue diver course also teaches you how to rescue distressed divers, search for missing divers using specific search patterns.
-Should the worst situation become a reality, on the rescue diver course, you are taught how to safely recover an unconscious diver from the sea bed, and administer first aid both in and out of the water, this includes giving mouth to mouth resuscitation in the water.
+The rescue diver course also teaches you how to rescue distressed divers and search for missing divers using specific search patterns.
+You are also taught how to safely recover an unconscious diver from the sea bed, and administer first aid both in and out of the water, this includes giving mouth to mouth resuscitation in the water.

 Divemaster internship